 • The school has a nominated governor for safeguarding named on the front of this document.
 The nominated governor will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually.

-• The Governing Body, Headteacher and Leadership Team will ensure that the DSL(s) is properly supported in this role at a time and resource level.
+• The Governing Body, Executive Headteacher, Head of School and Leadership Team will ensure that the DSL(s) is properly supported in this role at a time and resource level.

 5.1 Designated Safeguarding Lead (DSL)

-• The school has appointed a member of the leadership team John Dexter, Headteacher as the Designated Safeguarding Lead (DSL).
+• The school has appointed a member of the leadership team Jacky Cox, Head of School as the Designated Safeguarding Lead (DSL).
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.

-• The school has appointed additional staff to deputise for the DSL Jacky Cox, Deputy Headteacher and Carol Manton, Family Liaison Officer.
+• The school has appointed additional staff to deputise for the DSL: John Dexter, Executive Headteacher and Carol Manton, Family Liaison Officer.
 Deputy DSLs have attended appropriate training which enables them to fulfil this role.
 Whilst the activities of the Designated Safeguarding Lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and this responsibility will not be delegated.

 • It is the role of the DSL to: